< Back: Monastic period menu | Main menu | Search | Contact | Copyright

 acrylic, crayon, gesso on wood.

-Saint Vincent ArchabbeyThese works were statements of hope for conflict resolution at a time when the United Sates experienced deep unrest with protest over the Vietnam war, racial conflict and radical changes in social mores.
-An excerpt from a 1964 Statement identifies the relationship between Roman's painting and his artistic intentions during the period from 1963-1968:
+Saint Vincent ArchabbeySeveral works relate to national events of the period such as the church bombing at Birmingham Alabama in 1963 (above). and the assassination of JFK (below).
+These works were statements of hope for conflict resolution at a time when the United Sates experienced deep unrest with protest over the Vietnam war, racial conflict and radical changes in social mores.
+These may also be viewed as part of the "New City Series"./

 Concrete Castings, St. Vincent Monastery

-Brother 1966-1967.
+Above: Brother 1966-1967.
 Reinforced concrete casting.
 8 feet by 8 feet, Depth: c.
 12".
-Load bearing wall, Archabbot's conference room, St. Vincent Archabbey/
+Load bearing wall, Archabbot's conference room, St. Vincent Archabbey, Latrobe, PA, USA

-Above left to right: (1) Brush strokes served as model, (2) Styrofoam mold with drawing of strokes, (3-4) Stages in shaping styrofoam mold.
+Above left to right: (1) Brush strokes served as model, (2) Styrofoam mold with drawing of strokes, (3-4) Stages in shaping Styrofoam mold.
 Technique employed hot irons to simulate brush strokes in the mold.
 (5) finished casting after mold is removed, 1967.
 (Click on images for larger view)

 Above: Examples of smaller castings imbedded in walls inside the monastery at various sites.
 Texts and phrases were chosen by members of the community.

-Psalms in Sound and Image, 1967-1968.
+Psalms in Sound and Image, 1966-1968.

 Slide prep from drawings